virtual-bill/vmug-samba/README.md

 3. Lab environment to deploy in

 ## Instructions
-In order for you to leverage the code in this repository, you'll need a couple of things in place:
+In order for you to leverage the code in this repository (see **commands.txt**), you'll need a couple of things in place:

 - Server deployed using Ubuntu 18.04
 - Server with access to Ubuntu repositories